 Applicant Response: Pursuant to G.L. c.
 40B. a formal Order of Conditions will be obtained under the WPA exclusively.
-The ZBA is being asked to review all local wetland and environmental considerations as part of the Comprehensive Permit process b) Alternate methods of compliance: Due to the fact that an OOC will be required under the Act, the Applicant has the opportunity to file concurrently for a state and local OOC.
-This concurrent filing is a common approach for wetland permitting in communities with a local wetland bylaw or ordinance.
-The most readily available alternative is to simply file concurrently and instead specify this waiver request to the standards of the Bylaw which specifically would prevent construction and operation of the Project.
+The ZBA is being asked to review all local wetland and environmental considerations as part of the Comprehensive Permit process

 B+T Current Response: Acknowledged.
 We understand that through the waiver process it is the Applicant's intent to only require an OOC under the standards of the Act.
 We recommend the Applicant consider whether or not all of the waivers listed therein are comprehensive enough to not require any coverage for an OOC under the bylaw.
+Applicant Response: This is not entirely accurate.
+While the Applicant is requesting waivers from many local wetlands bylaw provisions, the Applicant is not solely relying on the OOC it will seek from the MCC.
+Rather, in keeping with the local interest in providing enhanced protection of wetlands, the Applicant will demonstrate, to the ZBA that there are no measurable decreases in resource area protections.
+What the Applicant is seeking from the ZBA are waivers from certain of the local wetland bylaw and effectively getting an Order of Conditions from the Zoning Board of Appeals, approving the project in a manner that is consistent with G.L. c.
+40B.